Drug & Alcohol Rehab County Durham & Near County Durham

 When it comes to insurance paying for drug and alcohol rehab in Durham, it really depends on who your insurance provider is and what their policy states.

-Because of this, you will have to be very thorough and communicative with your insurance provider in order to understand what is and is not covered.
+Because of this, you will have to be very thorough and communicative with your insurance provider in order to understand what is and is not covered at rehab.

 Drug and alcohol rehabilitation at a private residential facility can be expensive depending on the provider, so it is important for patients to minimise costs where they can.